 Prof. Dr. Eva-Bettina Bröcker (2014)

 Professor of Dermatology and Venereology at the University of Würzburg since 1991.
 Between 1992 and 2011, Eva-Bettina Bröcker was Director of the University Skin Clinic.
 Her research there focused on melanoma and the treatment thereof.
 Bröcker had a considerable share in helping the Skin Cancer Centre achieve accreditation and having the Centre incorporated into the Comprehensive Cancer Centre Mainfranken.
-Between 1998 and 2011, she was part of the Interdisciplinary Centre for Clinical Research (IZKF), and in 2002, she became a member of the German National Academy of Sciences Leopoldina.
+Between 1998 and 2011, she was part of the Interdisciplinary Centre for Clinical Research (IZKF), and in 2002, she became a member of the Deutsche Akademie der Naturforscher Leopoldina (German national academy of sciences).
 Since 2011, Bröcker has been a member of the university council for the state of Schleswig-Holstein, Germany.

 Prof. Dr. Ulrich Heber (2014)